 - Preheat oven to 425°.
 Line a large baking sheet with parchment paper.

-- Place cauliflower into a large bowl, then drizzle it with 1 tbsp olive oil and toss to combine.
+- Place cauliflower into a large bowl, then drizzle it with 1 tablespoon olive oil and toss to combine.

 - Next, whisk the remaining oil, along with the lemon juice, curry powder, salt, and pepper together in a small bowl and pour the mixture over the cauliflower; toss to coat.